MapleJack/The-generating-tool-of-non-recursive-zipboom/README.md

 Find the corresponding code according to the size of the zip bomb you need to generate in batches.

+' for i in range(100) '

-'for i in range(100)' --> 100 is the number of bombs you want to generate
+--> 100 is the number of bombs you want to generate

 '

     mode = "quoted_overlap"

     num_file = random.randint(100000, 190023)